Our Food Future: 50 x 50 x 50 by 2025

 Indigenous Sweetwater Teachings - led by Kyl and Bill Morrison Moose Cree/ Métis

-by Smart Cities Team, about 5 years ago
+by Smart Cities Team, almost 6 years ago

 Sweetwater teachings are presented through Land-based educational experiences.
 The initial reason for introducing the Sweetwater teachings was to enlighten children and adults to the source and presentation of their everyday foods.